Build multi-modal AI applications using our new open-source Vision AI SDK.

 • RingingCallContent: UI for displaying incoming and outgoing calls.

-Step 7 - Customizing the UI
+Step 7 - Customize the Calling UI

 You can customize the UI by: